tmtsoftware/esw-ts/docs/src/main/services/agent-service/agent-service.md

 #Agent Service

-@extref:[Agent service](ts-docs:interfaces/clients.agentservice.html) provides HTTP interface to interact with all agent machines uniquely located using agent prefix.
+Agent service provides HTTP interface to interact with all agent machines uniquely located using agent prefix.
 APIs to spawn components takes agent prefix as parameter.
 Agent prefix is used to locate agent machine using location service.

 Agent service provides APIs to spawn sequence manager, sequence components and to kill spawned components.